|Executive Director||Larry Gallo, DSN 945-3308|

 Sara is a mental health provider stationed at Scott AFB, Illinois.
 She grew up competing in team sports and made the switch to endurance racing in her mid-twenties after checking off a marathon from her bucket list.
 Multi-day adventure racing and mountain biking became her primary passions, which combined her love of the outdoors, teamwork, and extreme endurance tests.
 Sara currently enjoys grinding the Midwest gravel, which provides the opportunity to navigate her limits and exceed them.
 Sara’s inaugural AFCT RAGBRAI experience reminded her of the impact military members make within the community and bolstered her connection to the larger Air Force mission.
-In her second year with AFCT, she is excited to lead the Illinois regional team.
+In her third year with AFCT, she is excited to lead the Illinois regional team.

 |National Capital Region||Mark Wilder, 757-969-9149|